 “We try to ignore links from things like press releases because we know in general companies put the press releases out themselves so any links in there are essentially placed by themselves…”

 While this might look like a red flag to remove links from press releases altogether, this should only be a notice to be extremely careful with your links in press releases.
-Like mentioned above, over-linking can saturate your PR and ultimately make your release look like a game for links.
+As mentioned above, over-linking can saturate your PR and ultimately make your release look like a game for links.

 This part can get a little tricky – what qualifies as ‘newsworthy‘, anyway?
 The answer, of course, depends on the audience.
 This is where you need to keep the end user in mind and maintain their interest.

-Keep in mind that some sites displaying your press release may not allow this, but it’s good to have this information as many sites will point these links back to your site.
+Keep in mind that some sites displaying your press release may not allow this, but it’s good to provide this information as many sites will point these links back to your site.